lileio/lile/readme.md

 For example `go run orders/main.go`

 ### serve
-Running `up` will run the RPC server.
+Running `serve` will run the RPC server.

 ### subscribe
 Running `subscribe` will listen to pubsub events with your subscribers.